pokeerome/docuquery/README.md

 - **Structured query logging** — every question, its retrieved context, and its answer are logged to a JSONL file
 - **Protected API endpoints** — routes require a valid bearer token; invalid, missing, or expired tokens are rejected before any business logic runs
 - **Containerized and cloud-deployed** — packaged with Docker, deployed on AWS ECS Fargate with Secrets Manager-backed configuration and CloudWatch logging
+- **Automated test suite** — a pytest suite covering authentication flows, token enforcement on protected endpoints, upload validation, and — most importantly — multi-tenant data isolation, fully mocked against external APIs (OpenAI, Pinecone) so it runs in seconds with no real API cost, wired into GitHub Actions CI
-- **Automated CI checks** — GitHub Actions verifies dependency installation and Docker build success on every push
+- **Automated CI checks** — GitHub Actions verifies dependency installation, runs the full test suite, and confirms Docker build success on every push

 ## Tech Stack